jameskaupert/learning-stuff/aws-ccp-exampro/27-billing-and-pricing.md

 - solves problems for different customers as they migrate their workloads to the cloud
 - uplifts customer capabilities by running workshops, etc...
 - follows Amazon Leadership Principles, especially being Customer Obsessed

+## Support Center

+1. Go to Support Center
+2. Fill out a ticket
+3. Response time depends on tier